Home Blog Get Class A CDL

 How to Get a Class A CDL in 2026: The Master Checklist & Timeline

-You want to drive the "Big Rigs."
+You want to drive the big rigs.
 You want the freedom of the open road and the $70,000+ salary that comes with it.
-But the process of figuring out how to get a Class A CDL can be overwhelming.
+But figuring out how to get a Class A CDL can feel like wading through alphabet soup.

-Don't worry.
-This guide simplifies the bureaucratic mess into 5 Actionable Steps.
-This is the exact roadmap thousands of drivers will use in 2026 to launch their careers.
+This guide breaks the entire process into 5 actionable steps with specific costs, timelines, and requirements for 2026.
+This is the exact roadmap thousands of drivers use every year to launch their careers.

 Step 1: The DOT Physical (Do This First)